bencoepp/bib/docs/concepts/node-modes.md

 This document explains the three operational modes for bibd nodes: **Proxy**, **Selective**, and **Full**.
 Each mode offers different trade-offs between resource usage, data availability, and network participation.

+> 📘 **Setup Wizard:** Mode selection is part of the `bib setup --daemon` wizard.
+See [Setup Flow](../getting-started/setup-flow.md) for the complete setup process, including mode-specific configuration steps.

 ---

 ## Table of Contents